crossfw/Air-Universe/docs/Doc_en.md

 Which proxy you are using.
 Now it supports
 - `v2ray` - [V2Ray-core](https://github.com/v2fly/v2ray-core)

-> `alert_id`: string
+> `alter_id`: string

-V2Ray AlertId you want to set for every user.
+V2Ray AlterId you want to set for every user.
 Please make sure it is equal to your panel setting.

 > `auto_generate`: bool